Krutik090/MEAN-STACK/README.md

 ## 📄 License

-This repository is intended for educational and demonstration purposes.
+This repository is shared for learning and demonstration.
 No license applied.

 ```